Pope St John was born the fourth of thirteen children into a shared farm at Sotto-il-Monte, Italy. Three of his siblings died in childhood.

 O Jesus in the Blessed Sacrament, I would like to be filled with love for You; keep me closely united with You, may my heart be near to Yours.

-(Extract from prayers by Pope St John XXIII)
+(Extract from Prayers To St John XXIII)

 Glory be to the…